Medical Terminologies MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'Get detailed information about a MeSH descriptor by ID' and lists specific uses (scope note, tree numbers, related concepts).
-It clearly distinguishes from sibling tools like mesh_search and mesh_tree.
+The description clearly states 'Get detailed information about a MeSH descriptor by ID' and lists specific outputs (scope note, tree numbers, related concepts, synonyms).
+This distinguishes it from siblings like mesh_search, mesh_tree, and mesh_qualifiers.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.